pchiusano/pchiusano.github.io/_posts/2019-07-06-learning-without-a-gradient.markdown

 A takeaway from the above discussion is that any learning algorithm has to make some assumptions about the space it is optimizing, if it is to be effective.
 For instance, in our blindfolded Everest-finding example, knowing something about how the structure of the earth's surface is helpful.

 For instance, the earth's surface altitude may change rapidly at a local scale, but can be quite smooth if we apply a low pass filter and average the altitude of neighboring regions.
 Mount Everest isn't just a single spike in the middle of a flatlands, it's a huge mass of land which must be supported physically, so it (and any other tall mountain peak) tends to be surrounded by regions of similar altitude.
+This property suggests that keeping some "momentum" in a gradient-based search could be effective, so the search is less sensitive to the (noisy) immediate local gradient signal.
+But then, what parameters do we use for this momentum?

 There's a famous set of theorems, the ["No Free Lunch" (NFL) theorems](https://en.wikipedia.org/wiki/No_free_lunch_theorem), which amount to a formal statement about the need for optimization algorithms to make assumptions about problem structure.
 The first of the NFL theorems states that "any two optimization algorithms are equivalent when their performance is averaged across all possible problems".
 So if you consider "all possible problems", all optimization algorithms, including random search, give equivalent performance!
 My intuition for the NFL results is that for every problem where your fancy optimization algorithm does well, there's another problem (in that huge space of all possible problems) where the assumptions your algorithm makes are actively harmful!